 To study the impacts of social situation (family and school), perceived educational practices, and psychological factors on subject well-being (SWB): life satisfaction, self-esteem, and positive relation with others in elementary school pupils and their learning behavior, 1,033 fourth and fifth grade pupils from six schools were sampled.
 All variables were measured using the Summated Rating Method with each having an Alpha coefficient reliability range between .77 and .86.
 The statistical tool used for data analysis was Path Analysis.
-It was found that family environment and school atmosphere affected psychological traits directly while perceived school atmosphere toward teaching and learning according to educational practices affected psychological traits indirectly though attitudes toward teaching and learning according to educational practices affected subjective well-being most (life satisfaction, self-esteem and positive relation with others) and family environment indirectly affected subjective well-being through psychological traits directly affected responsible learning according to educational practices for enhancing subjective well-being, responsible learning behavior and achievement in elementary pupils.
+It was found that family environment and school atmosphere affected psychological traits directly while perceived school atmosphere toward teaching and learning according to educational practices affected psychological traits indirectly though attitudes toward teaching and learning according to educational practices.
+Attitudes toward teaching and learning according to educational practices affected subjective well-being through psychological state (attitude toward teaching and learning according to educational practices).
+And psychological traits directly affected responsible learning behavior of the elementary pupils.
+The findings of this study can be used as the guidelines for enhancing subjective well-being, responsible learning behavior and achievement in elementary pupils.